yunpeng1234/tp/docs/team/jackgugz.md

 ### Project: Intern Watcher

 Intern Watcher (IW) is a desktop app for Human Resource Managers (HRs) to manage internship applicants.
 The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 17 kLoC.
-Given below are my contributions to the project.

 Given below are my contributions to the project.